r8vnhill/echo-app-csharp/README.md

 [![DIBS Site](https://img.shields.io/badge/website-dibs.ravenhill.cl-purple)](https://dibs.ravenhill.cl)

 A minimal command-line application written in **C#**, designed to introduce **MSBuild** and the **.NET CLI** through a clean, idiomatic, and reproducible example.
-This project accompanies a lesson from the [DIBS course](https://dibs.ravenhill.cl), focused on building well-structured and maintainable software libraries.
+This project accompanies lessons from the [DIBS course](https://dibs.ravenhill.cl), focused on building well-structured and maintainable software libraries.

 > [!note]